President - Khai Hori

-Previously, Angie qualified as a professional accountant in the UK and spent 13 years in the oil and gas industry with senior executive positions in Asia, Europe, and the US and as Chief Financial Officer for an Australian power company.
+Angeline Chan, a qualified accountant in the UK, spent 13 years in the oil and gas industry with senior executive positions in Asia, Europe, the US and Australia.

 Charmaine Wai is an experienced advancement and development professional.
 Believing that business can be a force for good, Charmaine leads Global Programmes Development at Essilor International SA.
 Her current role seeks to enable better access to vision care, poverty alleviation and rural development for the bottom-of-the-pyramid sector globally.
 A strategic thinker, she has held leadership roles in Duke-NUS Graduate Medical School Singapore, INSEAD and the National Gallery Singapore.
 Prior to that, her previous financial and banking experience included debt capital markets at Standard Chartered Bank in various Asian cities.

 She is inspired by the creative arts in various incarnations, whether it is found in the visual arts, yoga/meditative arts, dance, theatre, music, and culinary arts.
 She also loves to meet new people and travel throughout the region, and brings a global perspective to her adventures.
 Charmaine aspires to lend this sensibility, along with her passion for supporting creative endeavours, to each of her personal and professional pursuits.

 Samantha Segar’s professional career encompasses fine art, project management, luxury marketing, and leadership roles in non-profit organisations.
 She holds an MA in Asian Art History.
 She is currently General Manager of The Substation.